otaviowillow/rb-kids/src/pages/index.md

   - description: Take a look at our latest updates for updated information & closures.
     image: /img/calendar.png
     link: /latest-updates
-    subtitle: 'Here is our '
+    subtitle: Click here to view our
     title: 2020 Closure Dates
 mission: >-
   We are a combined philosophy (Montessori, Reggio & Traditional ECE) corporate